Long covid

 The Social Security benefit complaints procedure in Northern Ireland is explained in a factsheet available on NIdirect.
 There is a three-stage internal complaints procedure, and if the person is still unhappy they can take their complaint to the Independent Case Examiner.
 People who have exhausted all other complaints procedures can ask the Northern Ireland Public Services Ombudsman to look at their case.

-The Scotland Act 2016 devolved significant new welfare powers to the Scottish Parliament including responsibility for disability and carers’ benefits; benefits for maternity, maternity, funeral and heating expenses; and powers to vary the housing cost element of Universal Credit and UC payment arrangements.
+The Scotland Act 2016 devolved significant new welfare powers to the Scottish Parliament including responsibility for disability and carers’ benefits; benefits for maternity, funeral, and heating expenses; and powers to vary the housing cost element of Universal Credit and UC payment arrangements.
 Social Security Scotland has been set up to deliver devolved benefits.

 The Scottish Government has drawn up a Charter setting out what people should expect from the new social security system in Scotland.
 Information on How to make a complaint can be found on the Social Security Scotland website.